edhart83/attachment-inspector/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support, please open an issue in the repository or contact the maintainers.